Alan Jones (talkback host): Sexual assault allegations and arrest

-In December 2023, a number of men accused Jones of indecent assault in an investigative report by Kate McClymont published by The Sydney Morning Herald and The Age; Jones "vehemently denied" the allegations.
-In March 2024, NSW Police's Child Abuse Squad established Strike Force Bonnefin to investigate the alleged incidents, which took place between 2001 and 2019.
+In December 2023 a number of men accused Jones of indecent assault in an investigative report by Kate McClymont published by The Sydney Morning Herald and The Age; Jones "vehemently denied" the allegations.
+In March 2024 NSW Police's Child Abuse Squad established Strike Force Bonnefin to investigate the alleged incidents, which took place between 2001 and 2019.

-On the morning of 18 November, Jones was arrested at his Circular Quay residence by strike force detectives.
-He was initially charged with twenty-four offences against eight victims over two decades, including eleven counts of aggravated indecent assault – victim under authority of offender, nine counts of assault with act of indecency, two counts of sexually touch another person without consent and two counts of common assault.
-The youngest of the alleged victims was 17 years old at the time of the offense.
-Some knew Jones personally, some knew him in a professional context, and others had only just met Jones for the first time when the alleged abuse took place.
-The eleven counts of aggravated indecent assault relate to a former employee of Jones.
+On the morning of 18 November 2024 Jones was arrested at his Circular Quay residence by strike force detectives.
+He was initially charged with 24 offences against eight complainants over two decades, including 11 counts of aggravated indecent assault – victim under authority of offender, nine counts of assault with an act of indecency, two counts of sexually touching another person without consent and two counts of common assault.
+The youngest alleged victim was 17 years old at the time of the alleged offending.
+Some complainants knew Jones personally, some knew him professionally, and others had only recently met him.
+The aggravated indecent assault charges related to a former employee.

-Jones was granted conditional bail, with restrictions on his travel and on making contact with his alleged victims.
-He faced court on 18 December 2024.
-On 19 November, Jones was charged with two further counts of assault with an act of indecency against a ninth alleged victim.
-Before his court appearance on 18 December, Jones was charged with an additional eight counts of indecent assault against a tenth alleged victim, with the former broadcaster now facing thirty-four charges in total.
-Jones pled not guilty to the charges.
-In a prepared statement to the media after his first court appearance, Jones described the allegations as "baseless... or [distortions of] the truth", claiming "I am certainly not guilty, and I'll be presenting my account to a jury".
+Jones was granted conditional bail, with restrictions on his travel and on contacting the alleged victims.
+On 19 November 2024 he was charged with two further counts of assault with an act of indecency relating to a ninth alleged victim.
+Before appearing in court on 18 December 2024, Jones was charged with a further eight counts of indecent assault relating to a tenth alleged victim, bringing the total to 34 charges.
+Jones pleaded not guilty.
+In a prepared statement following his first court appearance, he described the allegations as "baseless ... or [distortions of] the truth", stating: "I am certainly not guilty".